peterwolf-pl/pasieka/README.md

 The SQL script `server/sql/update_board_id.sql` adds the `board_id` column to the `measurements` table and updates previous records so the new multi-board features work correctly.
+The script `server/sql/add_frequency_column.sql` adds a `frequency` column so you can store microphone readings in Hz alongside weight measurements.

+The ESP32 firmware reads an INMP441 digital microphone.
+Connect the module's pins as follows:

+- **VCC** to the ESP32's 3.3&nbsp;V
+- **GND** to any ground
+- **SCK (BCLK)** to GPIO26
+- **WS** to GPIO25
+- **SD** to GPIO33

+The sketch sends the measured frequency in the `hz` field of the API request.

+For environments where only the microphone is needed, a simplified `microphone_esp8266.ino` sketch is provided for the ESP8266.
+Connect the INMP441 pins like so:

+- **VCC** to the ESP8266's 3.3&nbsp;V
+- **GND** to any ground
+- **SCK (BCLK)** to GPIO14 (D5)
+- **WS** to GPIO15 (D8)
+- **SD** to GPIO13 (D7)

+These pins are fixed by the ESP8266 hardware, so the sketch does not set them in code.

+This firmware reads the microphone and periodically posts the frequency to the same `add.php` endpoint without weight measurements.
+It relies on the `core_esp8266_i2s.h` API from the ESP8266 Arduino core, so be sure the appropriate board package is installed when compiling.

+The charts on both public and admin pages now show weight deltas for the last 12, 24 and 72 hours above each plot.